 Adult worms may live 7 to 10 yr.

 Trichuriasis is the 3rd most common roundworm infection.
 An estimated 800 million people are infected worldwide.
-Trichuris trichiura occurs principally in developing tropical or subtropical areas, but infections also occur in the southern US.
+Trichuris trichiura occurs principally in developing tropical or subtropical areas where human feces is used as fertilizer or where people defecate onto soil, but infections also occur in the southern US.
 Children are most affected.

 Light infections are often asymptomatic.
 Heavy infections cause abdominal pain, anorexia, and diarrhea and may result in anemia or retarded growth.
 Very heavy infections may cause weight loss, anemia, and rectal prolapse, particularly in children.